After the Accident: Complex Regional Pain Syndrome

 - Medications such as anti-inflammatories (NSAIDs), corticosteroids, and those that treat neuropathic pain such as gabapentin and pregabalin.
 Topical treatments such as lidocaine and botulinum toxin injections can help.
 No one drug helps everyone; there is a wide array of choices.

 - Sympathetic nerve block, which can be temporary or permanent (surgical).
 The temporary block involves injecting an anesthetic next to the spinal column.
+In cases where patients face complications or need further legal assistance, consulting a Baltimore spinal injury lawyer can be crucial.
 The surgical option can be controversial and is not always tried.

 - Spinal cord stimulation and neural stimulation involving implanted electrodes.